-Profit / (loss) on disposal of fixed assets during the quarter and year ended March 31, 2009 and 2008 is less than Rs.
+Profit / (loss) on disposal of fixed assets during year ended March 31, 2009 and 2008 is less than Rs.
 1 crore and accordingly disclosed in note 23.3

 Depreciation charged to the profit and loss account includes a charge relating to assets costing less than Rs.
 5,000/- each and other low value assets.